bheal/texto/README.md

 # texto

 # About
-"Open source html-based text editor."
+Open source html-based text editor.

-"texto is to create a learning experience for myself and to create an overpowered, super cool, text editor"
+texto was made to create a learning experience for myself and to create an overpowered, super cool, text editor.